At least 55 arrested after clashes with police outside Israeli Consulate in Chicago during DNC

 “That was what they brought here to Chicago,” Snelling said.
 “It’s 2024.
 And the Chicago Police Department proved that.
 So let’s get off of 1968.
 Let’s stop talking about 1968.
 This is 2024.”

-Snelling, who has been present at all major demonstrations so far during the convention, praised his officers and called the response proportional.
+Snelling, who has been present at all major demonstrations so far during the convention, praised his officers.
+He said some female police officers were subjected to “vicious, nasty, sexually explicit” comments but that they “stood their ground and they did what they had to do.”

 “I could not be more proud of the work that the men and women of this department are doing right now to keep this city safe,” he said.